ameerkat/oot-song-replace/readme.markdown

 songlist is the list of adpcm table hash sequences and file names, currently there are 6 hashes to a signature, this must always be the case otherwise it will be loaded incorrectly, you can change this from the source code (SIGNATURE_BLOCK_SIZE) as long as the file matches up.

+#Figuring out New Codes
+Hashes of the ADPCM tables are logged to the ADPCMTable.log file, this is all that I have currently, you can use a third party tool such as winmerge which can be helpful determing the signatures.
+I may potentially develop extra scripts to help automate this process